a-v-e-s/randomFileOpener/README.md

 If so, this might be perfect for you.

-It requires:

-  python 3.X

-  Windows or

-  Unix-like OS with xdg-open
+It requires: python 3.X, Windows, or Unix-like OS with xdg-open

 randomFile.py hasn't been tested on a Mac, but might work anyways.